Fe del Mundo: Early life and education

 Del Mundo was born at 120 Cabildo Street in the district of Intramuros, Manila, on November 27, 1911.
 She was one of eight children of Bernardo del Mundo and Paz (née Villanueva; d.
 1925).
 Her family home was opposite the Manila Cathedral.
 Bernardo was a prominent lawyer from Marinduque who served one term in the Philippine Assembly representing the province of Tayabas.
 Three of her eight siblings died in infancy, while an older sister died from appendicitis at age 11.
 The death of her younger sister Elisa, who had made known her desire to become a doctor for the poor, inspired del Mundo to choose a career in medicine.

-In 1926, del Mundo enrolled at the UP College of Medicine, at the original campus of the University of the Philippines in Manila.
+In 1926 at age 15, del Mundo enrolled at the University of the Philippines Manila and received her Associate of Arts two years later.
+She then went to the UP College of Medicine, at the original campus of the University of the Philippines in Manila.
 She earned her medical degree in 1933, graduating as class valedictorian.
 She passed the medical board exam that same year, placing third among the examinees.
 Her exposure while in medical school to various health conditions afflicting children in the provinces, particularly in Marinduque, led her to choose pediatrics as her specialization.

 Postgraduate studies

 After del Mundo graduated from UPM, President Manuel Quezon offered to pay for her further training, in a medical field of her choice, at any school in the United States.

-Del Mundo has sometimes been said to have been Harvard Medical School's first woman student, the first woman enrolled in pediatrics at the school, or its first Asian student.
+Del Mundo has sometimes been said to have been Harvard Medical School's first woman student, the first woman enrolled in pediatrics at the school, its first Asian student, the first Asian woman admitted to Harvard, or even "said to have been admitted to Harvard Medical school by mistake."